Offal: Vietnam

 In Vietnam, food made of internal organs is popular.
 Some dishes like Cháo lòng, Tiết canh use pig's internal organs as main ingredients.
 Cỗ lòng, a suite of boiled internal of pigs is a delicacy.
 Bún bò Huế is a noodle soup made with oxtail and pigs' knuckles, often made including cubes of congealed pigs' blood.
 Beef tendon and beef tripe is used in southern Vietnamese versions of Pho.

 Phá lấu, or beef offal stew, is a popular snack in southern Vietnam.
-The dish contains all sorts of organ meat and is often accompanied by Vietnamese bánh mì (baguette) and sweet-and-sour dipping sauce.
+The dish contains all sorts of organ meat and is often accompanied by Vietnamese bánh mì and sweet-and-sour dipping sauce.

 South Asia

 India and Pakistan

-In India and Pakistan, the goat's brain (maghaz), feet (paey), head (siri), stomach (ojhari or but), tongue (zabaan), liver (kalayji), kidney (gurda), udder (kheeri) and testicles (kapooray) as well as chickens' heart and liver are enjoyed.
-One popular dish, Kata-Kat, is a combination of spices, brains, liver, kidneys and other organs.
+In India and Pakistan, the goat's brain (maghaz), feet (paey), head (siri), stomach (ojhari or but), tongue (zabaan), liver (kaleji), kidney (gurda), udder (kheeri) and testicles (kapooray) as well as chickens' heart and liver are staple.
+Kata-Kat, a popular dish, is a combination of spices, brains, liver, kidneys, and other organs.
 In northern hilly regions of India, goat's intestines are cleaned and fried with spices to make a delicacy called bhutwa.
-Barbecued chicken tail (dumchi) can be found on the menu of many street food sellers in Lahore Pakistan.
+Barbecued chicken tail (dumchi) can be found on the menu of many street food sellers in Lahore, Pakistan.

 South India

 In Hyderabad, lamb and goat brain sautéed and stir-fried with spices (often called bheja fry) is a delicacy and often conflated with the city.
 In the city of Mangalore, a spicy dish called raghti, made of heavily spiced porcine offal and cartilaginous tissue, is considered a homely indulgence by the local Christian community.

-In Tamilnadu, the Goat spleen is called as "suvarotti".
+In Tamilnadu, goat spleen is called "suvarotti".
 Suvarotti is also known as 'manneeral', even though some say that both are little different.
 Suvarotti means it sticks to the wall.
 It is believed because of this nature, the nutrients from the suvarotti sticks to our body.

 Goat spleen/Suvarotti/Manneral is cleaned and in a whole piece.
 Goat spleen is highly rich in Iron, it drastically increases haemoglobin levels in blood and kicks out anemia.
 Goat spleen has both iron and vitamin C and so the iron in it is easily absorbed by the body.